 Jaci’s Safari Lodge, is one of the most child-friendly safari lodges in South Africa.
 Over 5-year olds are permitted to go on the normal game drives and those under 5 are taken on their own shorter “jungle” drives.
 Children are made to feel special and are taken on activity walks where they can do their own animal spotting.
 The motto at Jaci’s is that children are celebrated here – not just tolerated.
 Read more here.

-This lodge is much closer to Johannesburg and is right next to Sun City.
+This lodge is situated in a Big Five game reserve, and it is much closer to Johannesburg as well as right next to Sun City.
 It feels more like a family-friendly resort than a bush lodge though.
 There are more than enough facilities and activities to keep the adults and more importantly, the kids, occupied.
 They include floodlit tennis courts, outdoor chess, huge swimming pools, a putt-putt course, a climbing wall, and a children’s playground.
 There is a junior rangers program for the kids too.
 One could easily spend a week here without getting bored.
-Read more here.
+Read more here or book here.

 Legend Golf and Safari Resort offers world-class golf and safaris, a museum, a spa, a wildlife centre which houses white lions and other endangered creatures, and a rhino orphanage where orphaned baby rhinos are cared for.
 The Little Legends programme caters for smaller children, where they are taken care of while parents enjoy some quiet time.
 There are also segway rides, quad-biking, bush walks and a wide variety of sports facilities.
 The whole family could easily spend a week here without getting bored.
 Read more here.

 The Tsogo Sun group is known for its family-friendliness and Riverside Sun is no exception.
 The resort lies on the banks of the river.
 The gardens are covered with tall willow trees and boast a large swimming pool, play areas for the kids, and picnic areas.
 My kids looked for every opportunity to play in the large swimming pool.
-The restaurant has a clay oven and my kids were delighted to get frehly-baked pizza for supper.
+The restaurant has a clay oven and my kids were delighted to get freshly-baked pizza for supper.
+Read more here or book here.

 What are your favourite family-friendly hotels in South Africa?